 - Read our hands-on Huawei P40 Pro review

-4. A faster screen
+4. A faster screen – if you go Pro

 The Huawei P40’s has also had a discrete upgrade.
-Huawei’s loaded the newer handset with a spiffy 6.1-inch, FHD+ resolution 90Hz refresh rate panel.
+Huawei’s loaded the newer handset with a spiffy 6.1-inch, FHD+ resolution 60Hz refresh rate panel.
 The P30 meanwhile packs a 6.1-inch, FHD+ resolution 60Hz screen.

+The P40 Pro has a faster 90Hz display.
 The move to 90Hz may not sound like much, but based off our experience with the OnePlus 7T, which also has a 90Hz panel, the change makes for a much better user experience.
 Refresh rate refers to how many images per second a screen displays.
 A higher figure makes basic things like scrolling feel way smoother by reducing the delay between each new image.

 Related: Best Android phones